 Hazardous Waste Management in West Sussex (tonnes)

-Year Year Year Year

-2016 2016 2016 2016

-2017 2017 2017 2017

-- 9.8 Therefore, this confirms that there is a general need for additional hazardous waste management capacity in the County. - 9.9 Given the scale of construction/demolition waste arisings in West Sussex (1.295 million tonnes in 2017/18), it is likely that a proportion of this is contaminated soil that could be recycled if facilities were available (which they are currently not in West Sussex).
+9.8 Therefore, this confirms that there is a general need for additional hazardous waste management capacity in the County.

+- 9.9 Given the scale of construction/demolition waste arisings in West Sussex (1.295 million tonnes in 2017/18), it is likely that a proportion of this is contaminated soil that could be recycled if facilities were available (which they are currently not in West Sussex).
 Further, officers have no information to suggest that the facility would not make a 'substantial contribution' to meeting the needs for the treatment of contaminated soils in the County, and that the operator is best placed to understand the market and unlikely to bring forward a facility if the market dictated otherwise. - 9.10 On the basis of the above, it is considered that there is a demonstrated need for the additional inert waste recycling capacity, and the new hazardous waste recycling capacity the facility would provide.
 Therefore, it would help to move the management of waste up the hierarchy, away from landfill. - 9.11 Monitoring data confirms that there is an identified need for additional capacity to recycle the construction/demolition waste arising in West Sussex, which this facility would provide.
-Although the data is less clear in relation to hazardous waste, particularly contaminated soils, it confirms that the County is currently a net exporter of hazardous waste, which suggests that additional capacity in West Sussex is required.
+Although the data is less clear in relation to hazardous waste, including contaminated soils, it confirms that the County is currently a net exporter, which suggests that additional capacity in West Sussex is required.
 Therefore, it is considered that there is a demonstrated need for the additional inert waste recycling capacity, and the new hazardous waste recycling capacity the facility would provide.
 Furthermore, it would help to move the management of waste up the hierarchy, away from landfill.